qgis/QGIS-Documentation/docs/training_manual/introduction/mapviewnavigation.rst

    These datasets are found in a *GeoPackage* file that contains several datasets, so the dialog in :guilabel:`Data Source Manager` is a bit different from what you experienced for the ESRI Shapefile format datasets.
-   The result view should look similiar to the snippet below:
+   The result view should look similar to the snippet below:

    .. figure:: img/roads_buildings_added.png
      :align: center